-- 6.9.12 Following an unsuccessful reassessment of a unit (up to 20 credits), Assessment Boards may permit students to carry credit between levels 4 and 5, level 5 and the placement year and levels 5 and 6.
-However this is at the discretion of the Assessment Board and will be based on the curriculum structure of the programme; particularly the underpinning learning.
+- 6.9.12 Following an unsuccessful reassessment of a unit (up to 20 credits) or where a student has not yet had the opportunity to complete two attempts at assessment/reassessment within the academic year, Programme Boards may permit students to carry credit between levels 4 and 5, level 5 and the placement year and levels 5 and 6.
+However this is at the discretion of the Programme Board and will be based on the curriculum structure of the programme; particularly the underpinning learning.
 The principles of carrying credit should also apply where an assessment/unit is marked on a pass/fail basis.
 The rationale for the decision must be clearly recorded in the minutes. - 6.9.13 Where a failed unit is allowed to be carried to the next level, the pass mark for the unit will not exceed 40%.
 Following any subsequent failure of the carried unit, students will be allowed one further opportunity to be reassessed, enabling four attempts in total.
-Any final reassessment on the carried unit will not be deducted from the current level's reassessment allowance. - 6.9.14 The carried credit could be a core or an option unit but as the Assessment Board is making this decision it must determine whether or not the failed unit in question provides key underpinning learning and must be passed before the student progresses to the next level of study.
-The Assessment Board will look at the student's overall profile and consider each individual's ability to successfully retrieve the failed credit if they are allowed to progress.
-As the student will be taking other units at the next level of study, the Board will need to determine whether the carried unit is manageable alongside other units at the subsequent level without attendance. - 6.9.15 Marks will be ratified at the next end of level/stage Assessment Board.
-If the student fails the carried unit following reassessment then they will be withdrawn by the Assessment Board. - 6.9.16 There may be occasions where students would prefer not to carry credit, and would rather repeat the unit.
+Any final reassessment on the carried unit will not be deducted from the current level's reassessment allowance. - 6.9.14 The carried credit could be a core or an option unit but as the Programme Board is making this decision it must determine whether or not the failed unit in question provides key underpinning learning and must be passed before the student progresses to the next level of study.
+The Programme Board will look at the student's overall profile and consider each individual's ability to successfully retrieve the failed credit if they are allowed to progress.
+As the student will be taking other units at the next level of study, the Board will need to determine whether the carried unit is manageable alongside other units at the subsequent level without attendance. - 6.9.15 Marks will be ratified at the next end of level/stage Programme Board.
+If the student fails the carried unit following reassessment then they will be withdrawn by the Programme Board. - 6.9.16 There may be occasions where students would prefer not to carry credit, and would rather repeat the unit.
 In these cases, the decision would be up to the student and they should not be expected to have to appeal the Board decision.
 However, in all cases, students must be advised of the options available to them and the consequences of failing the carried unit e.g. awarded credit only for units passed. - 6.9.17 For students with mitigation, normally only 20 credits should be carried over into the next level but exceptionally no more than 40 credits.
 The rationale for the decision must be clearly recorded in the minutes. - 6.9.18 Carrying credit is recognised as different to repeating in the following ways: